 It is not possible to transfer tickets to next year.
 If you bought a ticket for 2020, this will be refunded and you would need to buy a new ticket in 2021.

-To keep the spirit of the festival alive, we are proposing to run some online events over the course of the festival weekend.
+To keep the spirit of the festival alive, we are proposing to run some online events over the weekend of 25-26 April.
+You can see more information here.
 Sharing photos of yourself out cycling (if we’re allowed out!), online webinars and talks, streamed films and Twitter Q&As with speakers are a few of our initial ideas but we’d love to hear from you with more.
 Please email us your suggestions or share them on our Facebook group and we’ll put together a programme for the weekend, which everyone will be able to access, free of charge.